adanothe/autonity/README.md

 ### 2. Fund the Oracle Wallet

-Fund the `oracle.key` wallet with ATN by using the `autonity wallet` command and selecting the "tx" menu.
+Fund oracle wallet (`oracle.key`) wallet with ATN by using the `autonity wallet` command and selecting "create transaction" menu.

 ### 3. Configure Plugins